BlackcoinDev/merge-dust/ReadMe.md

 * Node JS - 12.x (use nvm if possible)
 * Blackcoin More v2.13.2.7 RPC server

+* Copy the example.config.js file to config.js
-Change RPC host, port, user, and pass in config.js
+* Change RPC host, port, user, and pass in config.js

-The default RPC port is 15715 for the Blackcoin RPC server.
-Make sure the info matches the blackmore.conf file.
+If no rpcport is defined in the blackmore.conf file, by default it will use RPC 15715 on localhost (127.0.0.1) Make sure the user and pass info matches betweem config.js blackmore.conf file

 You need to add at least the following info to the blackmore.conf file server=1 daemon=1